1st Maine Cavalry Regiment: Raiding Manassas Station

+Meanwhile, the regiment continued guarding the river fords.
 The 1st Maine and their brigade brethren spent the next few days constantly patrolling and picketing along the Rappahannock, occasionally trading shots with Rebels on the other bank.
 On the 26th, Bayard was sent to the right wing and attached to MGEN Fitz John Porter's command.
 They were then ordered to Thoroughfare Gap.
 The 1st Maine was sent with the brigade to Catlett Station on August 27, where it remained scouting and patrolling to the west and north looking for Jackson's forces.